Early Life

 Philanthropy

-Stephen Mandel Jr. and his wife, Susan, are active philanthropists.
-They founded the Zoom Foundation, which supports various causes.
-Mandel has served as chairman of Dartmouth's board of trustees and is currently chair of the national board of directors at Teach for America.
-He is also a big donor to charter schools.
+Mandel and his wife, Susan, founded the Zoom Foundation in 2001.
+He is also the chair of the national board of directors at Teach for America.